henrydhall/Caesar-Cipher-Python/README.md

 python CaesarEncrypter.py -ei \[File to encrypt] \[rotation]

+If outputting to a file, use the o flag to remove extra text.
+Ex: -eio, -do, -dio.

 Text to encrypt: whatever you want to encrypt.
 Use quotes around.

 Rotation: how many places you want the alphabet rotated.